-“Oh little warrior,” she whispered in his ear.
-“You know, the fact I recognize you makes you pretty special.” her fingers squeezed into his side, forcing her razor sharp nails to punch shallow holes into him.
+“Oh, little warrior,” her whisper cut into his ear.
+“You know, the fact I recognize you makes you pretty special.” her crystalline fingers squeezed into his side, forcing her razor-sharp claws to punch shallow holes into him.

-He ground his jaw from the pain, staring back at her in spite.
+He ground his jaw from the pain, staring back at her defiantly.

 One of her slender fingers traced the crescent moon insignia on his chest.
-“Poor creature... you continue to fight these pointless battles for your Little Moon.
+“Poor creature… you continue to fight these pointless battles for your Little Moon.
 How is that turning out for you?”
-Her chin elevated with cold amusement as she grasped his jawline and squeezed.
-“Did she abandon the fangs that protect her?”
+Her chin elevated with cold amusement as she grasped his jaw and squeezed.
+“Did she abandon the Fangs that protect her?”